Egypt–Palestine relations

-Historical relations
+History

-Pre-20th Century
+Pre-20th century

 The Hyksos, an ancient Levantine group, invaded Ancient Egypt and established their own dynasty in Egypt.
 Egypt would later expel the Hyksos and rule over Palestine during the New Kingdom of Ancient Egypt.
 Egypt and Palestine would then be ruled by foreign kingdoms until Muhammad Ali Pasha's war against the Ottoman Empire.
 After the war, Egypt would rule over the Levant, including Palestine, but high taxes and conscription would lead to a revolt against Egyptian rule.
 Egypt would later retreat from the Levant following the second Egyptian-Ottoman war and enter the British sphere of influence, while the Ottomans retained control over Palestine.

-Modern relations
+Early 20th-century conflicts

 During World War One, Egypt sided with British and fought the Ottoman Empire in Sinai and Palestine.
 During the war, the Balfour Declaration declared British support for Zionism, a political movement for establishing a Jewish state in Palestine.
 Zionism would come in to conflict with Palestinian nationalism, beginning the Israeli-Palestinian conflict.
 Egypt under the Muhammad Ali dynasty was supportive of the Palestinians in the conflict.
 The Palestinian Revolt in 1936 was supported by the Egyptian Islamist political party, the Muslim Brotherhood, with Muslim Brotherhood members aiding the Palestinian Fedayeen.
 Egypt would also join the Arab League invasion of Israel in 1948, capturing Gaza.
 While the West Bank was annexed by Jordan, Egypt instead created the All-Palestine Protectorate in Gaza, which claimed authority over all of Palestine and was ruled by the All-Palestine Government.
 Egyptian authorities would keep close political control over Gaza.

+Relations under Nasser and Sadat

 After the Egyptian Revolution of 1952, many Palestinians saw Nasser as the only real person who could defeat the Israelis and many of them had sympathized with him and supported him.
 Egypt would continue to support the Palestinians, and during the Suez Crisis, Israel invaded Gaza and the Sinai.
 Israel's invasion would lead to the Khan Yunis massacre, where the Israeli Defense Forces shot two hundred Palestinians in Khan Yunis and Rafah, both located in Gaza.
 In 1959, the Gaza Strip was officially merged into the short lived United Arab Republic, a political union between Egypt and Syria.
 In 1962 the UAR government established a Palestinian Legislative Council to govern Gaza.
 During the January 1964 Arab League summit in Cairo, the Palestine Liberation Organization or PLO was established.
 It included various Palestinian factions and its first leader was Ahmad Shukeiri, who was supported by Nasser.
-When the Palestinian Liberation Organization (PLO) was founded in 1964, Nasser proclaimed that it would hold authority over Gaza, but that power was never granted in practice.
+When the Palestine Liberation Organization (PLO) was founded in 1964, Nasser proclaimed that it would hold authority over Gaza, but that power was never granted in practice.
 A year later, conscription was instituted for the Palestinian Liberation Army.

 But after Egypt was defeated in the Six-Day War in June 1967, Nasser began to call for peace with Israel.
 But his traditional allies (Syria, Iraq, Algeria, and the PLO) opposed his recent moves and formed a "Rejectionist Front."